How Can We End Ethnic Cleansing and Genocide Forever?

 the movie for anyone who has world peace at heart and who wants to make the

-earth a safer, happier, healthier place for everyone, especially babies and
+earth a safer, happier, healthier place for everyone, including highly

 How does ethnic cleansing begin?
 I believe history reveals that it begins with racism and tribalism: